 - Discount campaigns such as group deals or one time offer coupons for participation.

 - Photo and video contests.
 For example, last year Oreo fans could upload a picture of themselves featuring Oreo cookies and get a chance of being featured on Oreo’s profile picture as their fan of the week.
 The privilege came with extra prizes, of course.
 This year, however, Oreo is taking it one step forward.
 Click on the link above to find out what’s happening!

 - Unique applications such as social life audit by Ultimate Vodka where the users profile is analyzed.
-The user gets points for pictures, check-ins, photo tags, etc and a scoreboard was generated.
+The user gets points for pictures, check-ins, photo tags, etc. and this generated a scoreboard.
 These custom applications are typically used to give the users something interactive to play with – for example an NFL club could develop an application that lets people make their own jerseys.

-- What’s the message your trying to get across?
-If you’re goal is to promote a new product, what are you saying to the potential users?
+- What’s the message you’re trying to get across?
+If your goal is to promote a new product, what are you saying to the potential users?
 Make your message clear and simple to understand.

 - Make the creative idea relate to your brand.

 - Whenever possible tie the Facebook campaign to buying or using your brand.
 (Click to win an iPad is not the best idea).

 After determining and targeting your audience, it is the time that you put your efforts into creating a great ad.
 You need to have your audience in mind, so be relevant and specific.
 The ad that is promoting a new product surely needs to look different from an ad that invites people to join your mailing list.
 Next, you need to include a proper call to action.
 It is what guides your visitors to where they should be, and is a tool for driving more traffic and leading to more sales.